NONAN23x/Resources/CS_LAB/EXP1.md

 ### Lab Setup

-> Identify your Kali Machine’s IP Address, we use this IP to probe for alive hosts on the same subnet
+> **Identify your Kali Machine’s IP Address!!!**, we use this IP to probe for alive hosts on the same subnet
 >
 >
 > ```shell-session